alvin-wu03/p3-the-bored/README.md

   * Bug Fixing

 ## Description:
-Our website allows registered users to search for movies, books, and recipes
+Our website allows registered users to search for products and leave reviews about them.

 ## Launch Codes:
 1. Clone this repository